 - Right-click and copy-paste it on the Doors tab.

-- Right-click and highlight on the copied tool and select properties.
+- Right-click and highlight the copied tool and select properties.

 - Change the name and description to the Arched opening door.

-- Now select the Arched opening door and set properties as Offset or center to 6.”
+- Select the Arched opening door and set properties as Offset or center to 6.”

 - Now use the view tool for 3D orbit.